calanco/petcare/README.md

 ## Pet endpoints
-- _/api/pet/list_ GET: retrieve the information of all your stored pets
 - _/api/pet/{name}_ GET: retrieve the information of _name_
-- _/api/pet/_ POST: store the information of your pet
+- _/api/pet/_ POST: store the information of your new pet
+- _/api/pet/{name}_ PUT: add a new information for your existing pet
 - _/api/pet/{name}_ DELETE: delete _name_ from your stored pets

+## Pets endpoints
+- _/api/pets GET: retrieve the information of all your stored pets

 ## Food endpoints
 - _/api/food/{name}_ GET: get the suggested food to feed _name_